-The Full Review process is a method for the review of new and established condo projects.
+The Full Review process is a method for the review of new and established condo projects, co-op projects, and certain manufactured home projects.
 Lenders performing a Full Review must ensure that the project meets all applicable eligibility requirements.

 A Full Review may be performed when the unit securing the mortgage is an attached unit located in one of the following project types:

 A Full Review may also be performed when the property securing the mortgage is manufactured home in an established condo project that is not subject to a community land trust, deed restriction leasehold estate, or shared equity arrangement.